DemetreShonia/AudioFractalVisualizer/README.md

 https://github.com/DemetreShonia/AudioFractalVisualizer/assets/75935164/7e22edad-b82c-4d5f-b197-a46224eb2cae

+If you are interested, how it reacts to audio, check this video on my LinkedIn: https://shorturl.at/epI27

 Note: The original project was damaged but fortunately I have the latest build which you can download and test!
 This repository only has mandelbulb in it.